Killers0992/ExpressionsEditor/README.md

 3. Use parameter name which not exists. ( using already existing one overrides that parameter )
 4. Click create.

+How add animation dance with/without song?
+1. Add new toggle into your menu.
+2. Unfold Dance and select your animation clip or audio clip.
+3. Click create.

 More stuff soon.

 Any generated stuff goes into Assets/AutoGen